liampc/100-days-of-code/log.md

 Thoughts : watched CS50 and since I've been stuck on doing the Calculator project, I decided to finally read a step by step guide on how to do it.
 Today i learned the concept of event delegation, this is a pattern that can be used instead of creating event handlers for all the buttons for calc.

+** Day 6 : 27 May 2020 **

+Progress: made a big progress on calculator project, continue watching lesson on CS50, did a couple of JS exercises on FCC, read tutorials The odin project.

+Thoughts: I was able to succeed in doing 4 pomos in 25 mins in the morning.
+I progressed a lot on the calculator project because I followed the event delegation pattern, some of the constraints were already solved by me since I've been working on it for a quite a time.